 By the bottom of the eighth inning, things were not looking good in Pirate town.
 Down by three big runs, there were only six outs remaining.
 But the Pirate hitters went to work.
 They opened the inning with a single by Gino Cimoli, who had pinch-hit for Face.
 Virdon was next, and he hit a sharp ground ball to short for what appeared to a double-play ball.
 Instead, the ball took a bad hop on the rough infield and hit Yankee shortstop Tony Kubek in the throat, sending Kubeck to the turf and stopping the game.
 It was later reported that Kubek had blood in his throat and having trouble breathing as his windpipe swelled .
 A conclave of Yankees, and manager Casey Stengel, came on the field to Kubeck’s aide, and he was taken out of the game.

 As play resumed, the Pirate batter, Bob Skinner, was called upon to bunt, which he did, moving the runners to second and third.
 Nelson came up next, and flied out to shallow right field, with no runners moving.
 Clemente came to the plate next, fighting off a series of pitches with foul balls, and breaking his bat at one point.
 He then hit a ground ball chopper that went wide of first base, which Skowron fielded.
 Yankee pitcher, Coates, was supposed to cover first base, but had initially gone for the ball too, and was unable to recover quickly enough to beat Clemente to the bag, who was safe at first.
-A run? had scored… The score was now 7-6.
+In the process, Pirate base runner Bill Virdon scored, cutting the Yankee lead to 7-6.

 Hal Smith’s Homer